alevy/simple.cx/pages/architecture.md

 title: Architecture of a Simple app
 ---

-In this article, we'll unpack the architecutre of _Simple_ apps.
+In this article, we'll unpack the architecture of _Simple_ apps.
 Specifically, we'll describe the `Controller` monad.
 After reading this, you will understand:

 1. how the `Controller` monad works